netactuate/terraform-provider-netactuate/README.md

 ## Usage

-Currently in this stage of development you'll need both gona-dev and terraform-netactuate-provider from this repo. the go.mod replace expects gona to be ../ from terraform-netactuate-provider.
+Currently in this stage of development you'll need both gona and terraform-netactuate-provider from this repo. the go.mod replace expects gona to be ../ from terraform-netactuate-provider.

 Basic Steps to test: